Safeguarding the Future of Not-for-Profit Healthcare

 Not-for-profit health systems like Sutter Health are on the front lines of patient care every day.
 Because of our role, we face a number of cost pressures – many shifted to us by other segments of the industry that generate significant profits for the benefit of their shareholders and Wall Street.

-According to the California Hospital Association, California’s Office of Health Care Affordability’s report on healthcare spending trends in the state from 2022-23, released June 5, 2025, found “the biggest drivers overall of increased health care costs were insurance companies and pharmaceutical companies.”
+According to the California Hospital Association, California’s Office of Health Care Affordability’s report on healthcare spending trends in the state from 2022-23, released June 5, 2025, found insurance company administrative costs and profits outpaced hospital spending.

 CHA offered these highlights from the report: